ivangar/dxLink-documentation/program_setup.md

 - `form.css` - file that has all the basic styles of the Pre-test, Post-test and Program Evaluation forms
 - `nova.css` - contains all the styles for the form elements like unordered lists, labels and radio buttons
 - `main.css` - has some local rules for the general paginator (dispays the page number)
 - `program_styles.css` - has the majority of the program styles such as the slide images, discussion forum pagination and tables, evaluation form, accreditation page and home page.
+Most of the accredited program styles come from this file.
 - `parsley.js` - this is an asynchonous JS library to validate empty entries of the forms.
 Here is the documentation for this library http://parsleyjs.github.io/Parsley-1.x/documentation.html
 The version that all the programs use is the old version 1.x so this guide is still good as a reference.
 - `bowser.min.js` - browser detector, used to assign height and width of the slide pop-up window.